Completion of the mixed unit interval graphs hierarchy: Our results

-The proof of the previous theorem leads to some algorithms to detect if a graph is in $\UU^{\pm, +-}$ and if it is, to give a corresponding interval representation of it, as we will see.
+The proof of the previous theorem leads to some algorithms enabling us to decide if a graph is in $\UU^{\pm, +-}$ and if it is, to give a corresponding interval representation of it, as stated below.
+The following theorems use the standard notations $n = |V|$ and $m = |E|$.